All Episodes

 Yes, it is.

-I'm carried, by the way.
+On which stations I'm carried, by the way.

 As we jump into this.

-Oh, they'll love this.
+Oh, they'll love it.

 Yeah, they're going to love this.

-All right, so it's Disney, which uses Touchstone for movies, mostly, that it doesn't have Mickey Mouse and stuff, right?
+All right, so it's Disney, which uses Touchstone for movies mostly that it doesn't have Mickey Mouse and stuff, right?

 Yep.